Chapter 2:

 “I’m surprised they didn’t take this.”

-Renji dropped to one knee and started picking the shackles at his hands and feet.
-They fell away with ease.
+Renji knelt and picked the shackles at his hands and feet.
+The locks clicked open.

 “You can do that?”